 Alexander IV (Rinaldo, Count of Segni) was a nephew of Pope Gregory IX.
-He was made a Cardinal Deacon in 1227 and Suburbicarian Bishop of Ostia in 1231.
+He had been made a Cardinal Deacon in 1227 and Suburbicarian Bishop of Ostia in 1231.
 Until the death of Pope Innocent IV in 1254, he was mostly concerned with his responsibilities as Protector of the Friars Minor.
 It is said that Alexander was elected in part because he was one of the few people in the papal entourage who had had good relations with the Emperor Frederick II Hohenstaufen (died December 13, 1250).
 He was elected at Naples on December 12, 1254, and resided in Naples until the end of May, 1255.
 He then moved north to his home town of Anagni, where he is found from June 7, 1255 until the end of the first week of November (not a bad idea, considering, if nothing else, the heat and humidity and unhealthiness of the Roman summer).
 He was at the Lateran by November 21, 1255, and lived there until the last week of May, 1256, when he retired to Anagni.
 He lived in Anagni again from June 1, 1256, until the end of November, when he returned to the Lateran.
 He was there on December 11, and remained until mid-May of 1257.
 But on May 23, he was at Viterbo in Tuscany, where he stayed until the second half of October of 1258, when he visited Anagni again.
 Alexander's Curia was at Anagni from the end of October, 1258, until the end of July, 1260.
 He visited Subiaco from the beginning of August until well into September, 1260, but he was back in Anagni by October 6, 1260.
 He was at the Lateran by November 10, after an absence of three and a half years.
 But in the first week of May, 1261, he left Rome for the last time and headed back to Viterbo.

 Upon the (false) report of the death of Frederick's son Conradin (1252-1268) the Hohenstaufen King of Sicily (a child of eight), his uncle Manfred (1232-1266), his representative in Sicily, had himself crowned King of Sicily at Palermo on August 10, 1258.
 In typical Hohenstaufen fashion, Manfred showed no particular respect for the interests of the Holy See or the Church in his domains.
 His army was composed largely of Muslim Saracens, who lived in colonies in south Italy and Sicily.
 His influence, in fact, was increasing in the Papal States and even in the Po valley, where he had appointed Uberto Pallavicini as his Captain in Lombardy.
 At odds with the Pope (Platina Historia 212), who would not sanction his accession and who wanted a crusade against the Saracens, Manfred supported all of the Ghibellines in central Italy against the interests of the Papal States.
 On March 25, 1255, Pope Alexander excommunicated Manfred [Potthast 15765].
 Despite friendly words at the beginning of his reign to Conradin and even to Manfred, Alexander IV nonetheless signed the papers granting the fief of the island of Sicily to the son of Henry III of England, Edmund, on April 9, 1255 [Potthast 15784].
 He even invited Henry III and Haakon of Norway to stop by and conquer the island on their way to the Crusade [Gregorovius V. 1, 308-309].
 That was the beginning of his failure as a politician and as a pope.